Data-Driven Detection and Identification of IoT-Enabled Load-Altering Attacks in Power Grids: Introduction

-Despite the growing number of works on analyzing the impact of LAAs, there is relatively less work on detecting and identifying such attacks, which is the main focus of this paper.
-Following the onset of an LAA, swift detection and identification of the compromised nodes is critical to minimizing the adverse effects and service disruptions.
-This can be challenging since well-designed LAAs can remain undetected by traditional pattern recognition algorithms applied to the load consumption data \cite{AminiSGC2015}.
-The growing deployment of phasor-measurement units (PMUs) that provide fine-grained monitoring of power grid signals can be leveraged to detect such attacks.
-Amini et. al. \cite{AminiSGC2015} showed that LAAs can however be detected by analyzing the system measurements (e.g., load, frequency, etc.) in the frequency domain since LAAs can result in new frequency components that are non-existent in the original data.
+The task is challenging, however, since well-designed LAAs can remain undetected by traditional pattern recognition algorithms applied to the load consumption data \cite{AminiSGC2015}.
+Amini et al. \cite{AminiSGC2015} showed that LAAs can however be detected by analyzing the system measurements (e.g., load, frequency, etc.) in the frequency domain since LAAs can result in new frequency components that are non-existent in the original data.
 The method was subsequently extended to identifying the location of the compromised nodes using an optimization-based framework in \cite{AminiIdentification2019}.
 An unscented Kalman filter (UKF) based approach to detect and identify the attack parameters was proposed in \cite{IzbickiACC2017} in which the attack parameters were augmented to the power grid's state variables and estimated jointly.

 However, a major limitation of existing work (such as \cite{AminiSGC2015, AminiIdentification2019}) is that the formulation used is specific to a linear power system model.
-While the theory of UKF proposed in \cite{IzbickiACC2017} is applicable for non-linear systems, when the power grid dimensions grow, the number of attack parameters to be estimated (which in turn depends on the different combinations of nodes that can be attacked as well as the attacker's chosen parameters) scales much faster that the number of system state measurements.
+While the theory of UKF proposed in \cite{IzbickiACC2017} is applicable for non-linear systems, when the power grid dimensions grow, the number of attack parameters to be estimated (which in turn depends on the different combinations of nodes that can be attacked as well as the attacker's chosen parameters) scales much faster than the number of system state measurements.
 Thus, the UKF approach is not scalable to power grids of large dimensions since the estimation problem becomes under-specified \cite{IzbickiACC2017}.
 Moreover, our results show that the UKF approach cannot track the attack parameters accurately when the system is highly dynamic.

 To overcome the aforementioned issues, this paper adopts state-of-the-art data-driven methods for dynamical systems in order to detect and identify LAAs using real-time monitoring of the power grid's physical signals, such as frequency/phase angle measurements monitored by PMUs.
 The application is based on the observation is that LAAs lead to a change in the parameters of the power system's dynamical model \cite{AminiLAA2018}.
 Thus, the attack detection/identification involves solving the following question: \emph{given a series of frequency/phase angle observations over time, what are attack the parameters that best describe the observed data?} We model the problem as one of \emph{data-driven discovery} of power grid's non-linear dynamical equations \cite{BruntonSINDy2016, RaissiPINN2018}.